Miss International Japan

-Miss International Japan was created in 1960 in response to Japan's then-recent lack of finalists at the Miss International pageant.
+Miss International Japan is a national Beauty pageant in Japan.
+It was created in 1960 in response to Japan's then-recent lack of finalists at the Miss International pageant.

-The current Miss International Japan is Tamao Yoneyama who was crowned on November 8, 2022 in Tokyo, Japan.

 History

 Miss International Japan Beauty pageant has consisted of the passion and energy given by the “Goodwill Ambassadors of Beauty" from all over Japan country who aspire for "contribute to global society".
 This pageant is under of Miss International Organization by ICA (International Cultural Association).

 The winner of Miss International Japan will be contributing at the Miss International pageant.
 Since 1960 participating at the pageant, Japan has only one winner, Ikumi Yoshimatsu (吉松 育美) from Tosu, Japan.

 International Cultural Association

 The Association was approved and founded in April 1969 (Showa 44) as an incorporated organization of the Ministry of Foreign Affairs (Cultural Exchange Division), for the purpose of "friendship and goodwill between all nations of the world" through international exchange.